-- Be extremely careful when working around docks, dockboards and trailers. - Stay away from the edge of docks and ramps. - Make sure dockboards are secure. - Check that trailer wheels are chocked. - Travel with the load or forks close to the ground.
+- Be extremely careful when working around docks, dockboards and trailers. - Stay away from the edge of docks and ramps. - Make sure dockboards are secure. - Check that trailer wheels are chocked or the trailer is locked to the dock. - Travel with the load or forks close to the ground.
 Watch for overhead obstructions.
 Perform all truck movements smoothly and at a speed that will give you time to react in an emergency. - An unloaded truck can tip over also.
 You must be just as careful using an unloaded truck as you are using a loaded one.